Agrim-Bandral/Agrim-Bandral/README.md

-Hi, I'm Agrim Bandral 👋

-Welcome to my GitHub profile!
-I'm a developer who loves creating useful, clean, and meaningful software.
-I’m always exploring new technologies, improving my skills, and building projects that solve real problems.
+👋 Welcome to My GitHub

+I’m Agrim Bandral, a software developer focused on building clean, scalable, and reliable products.
+I enjoy solving real-world problems with thoughtful engineering and continuously improving my technical abilities through hands-on projects.

-🚀 About Me
+🧩 About Me

-I enjoy turning ideas into working applications.
+I enjoy transforming concepts into production-ready, maintainable applications.

-Currently learning and improving in areas like modern web development, backend systems, and cloud technologies.
+Currently learning and advancing in modern web development, backend engineering, and cloud systems.

-Passionate about writing clean, maintainable code and learning new tools.
+I care deeply about code quality, architecture, and long-term maintainability.

-Always excited to collaborate and contribute to open-source projects.
+Open to collaboration, discussion, and contributing to impactful open-source initiatives.

-🔧 Technologies & Tools

-I work with a variety of tools and technologies, including:
-JavaScript, Python, Java, React, Node.js, Express, MongoDB, Git, GitHub, Linux, and more.
+🛠️ Technical Expertise
+Languages

+JavaScript • TypeScript • Python • Java

+Frontend Development

+React • HTML5 • CSS • TailwindCSS

+Backend & Databases

+Node.js • Express.js • MongoDB • Firebase

+Tools & Platforms

+Git • GitHub • Linux • VS Code

+📌 Selected Projects
+🔹 Project 1 — (Your Highlighted Project Title)

+A brief, professional one-sentence summary of what it does and why it matters.
+Tech: React, Node.js, MongoDB
+Link: Add your GitHub link here.

+🔹 Project 2 — (Another Notable Project)

+A short description showing your problem-solving or design clarity.
+Tech: Express, Tailwind, Firebase
+Link: Add your GitHub link here.

+🔹 Project 3 — (Optional Third Project)

+Add a quick summary — keep it clean and impactful.
+Tech: Python, API Integration
+Link: Add your GitHub link here.

-📊 GitHub Activity
+📈 GitHub Activity & Stats

-I love contributing to projects, exploring new concepts, and experimenting with code.
-You’ll find a mix of personal projects, experiments, and learning repositories here.
+I actively contribute to personal and learning-based projects, refining my skills while exploring new tools and architectural patterns.

+(Feel free to add your GitHub stats widgets here — they will render automatically in Markdown.)

 🌐 Connect With Me

-If you'd like to collaborate, discuss an idea, or just say hi, feel free to connect with me on LinkedIn or check out my portfolio.
+If you’d like to collaborate, discuss opportunities, or connect professionally:

+LinkedIn: Add your profile link

+Portfolio: Add your portfolio link

-⭐ Thanks for Visiting!
+⭐ Thank You for Visiting

-If you find something interesting here, feel free to star a repository.
-Your support means a lot!
+If any of my work interests you, feel free to star a repository.
+Your support genuinely means a lot and helps me grow as a developer